Time to go to bed

 For most calm downs, it is best to have the campers spread out and sit down on the ground, all aimed at one focus point (camp fire, a prop for the calm down etc).
 Next spread all available counselors out amongst the campers.
 This helps with monitoring campers during the calm down.
 Depending how far away from the bedrooms you are, have two to three counselors standing along the way to camper bedrooms with torches.
 This helps campers find their way to their room in the dark and keeps the quiet and calm atmosphere created, that would be otherwise broken by campers running and shouting on the way to their bedrooms.

 Before you start the calm down, have one or two pre choosen counselors who act as ‘dismissers’ as well as which action they will use to dismiss the campers.
 Their job will be to walk among the campers and pick which campers are dismissed and in what order.
-Don’t use too many counselors as you want this process to be gradual and calm, and with too many counselors dismissing it can get a little chaotic.
+You want this process to be gradual and calm.
 When the campers are quiet and you have their attention, point out the designated ‘dismissers’ and explain that when they use the designated action (e.g. touch you on the head), the camper stands up quietly and walks to their bedroom.

-Start your calm down and take your time.
+Have the campers lie down on the ground and spread out.
+Then tell them to close their eyes and listen to the music playing.
 You can wait a minute or two before dismissing campers.
 The aim is to bring the energy down and to have the campers engaged.
-Dismiss one camper at a time and allow enough time in between each camper to not break the calm and quiet atmosphere.
-If you find some campers are a little chatty, you can have them seperate and move to another part of the calm down.
+Dismiss one camper at a time.
 I usually send the quietest campers to bed first and if there are any noisy campers, you can give them a little signal to quieten down, but don’t send them to their bedroom until they do.
 Remember, it is important to take your time and you’ll find you have much more success with your calm downs.

 One thing that will make a huge difference is the music you use.
 Classical works for most things, but I have my own favorites so here a few that should work a treat!